kristofferv98/MCP_tts_server/README.md

 ## Direct Usage

-The primary way to use this server is through Claude Desktop integration as described above.
+The primary way to use this server is through Claude Desktop or other MCP supported integration as described above.
 However, you can also run the server directly for testing purposes:

 ```bash
 # Run with the uv environment manager